 After seeing what we had on hand, as well as reviewing the hundreds of benches that readers of Garage Gym Reviews have rated and reviewed on our Product Dashboard, we began to narrow down the list.

-In addition to all of this, we researched all of the major marketplaces like Amazon, Walmart, and eBay, as well as the manufacturer sites like Rogue Fitness, Titan Fitness, REP Fitness, EliteFTS, and others.
+In addition, we researched all of the major marketplaces like Amazon, Walmart, and eBay, as well as the manufacturer sites like Rogue Fitness, Titan Fitness, REP Fitness, EliteFTS, and others.

 The fact of the matter is, this was one of the clearest cut rankings we’ve ever done for a product category.
-Others, like barbells and bumper plates, were much more difficult in determining how to rank, but this was not so for benches (especially flat benches).
+Others, like barbells and bumper plates, were much more difficult to rank, but this was not so for benches (especially flat benches).

 Testing